Ufine Battery at The Battery Show Europe 2025

 • Finally, connect a control wire from your switch or sensor to activate the relay.

-Test Functionality: Reconnect power and test if everything works as intended.
+Test Functionality: Reconnect the power and verify that everything works as intended.

 Part 8.
 Common issues with battery relays